A big concern for someone hit by a drunk driver is the settlement.

 Call the Wells Call Injury Lawyers for Help with Your Accident Case

 Wells Call Injury Lawyers are committed to helping accident victims protect their rights.
 We are here to help you figure out the next steps, and will take on the burden of dealing with the legal matters so you can focus on recovering.

 You can view some of our past case results on our website, as well as testimonials that are written in our clients’ own words.
-Contact us today to schedule your consultation with one of our expert personal injury attorneys.
+Contact us today to schedule a free consultation with one of our expert personal injury attorneys.